Second government of Alfonso Fernández Mañueco

-The cabinet comprises members of the PP and Vox, to become the first PP–Vox coalition government to be formed as well as the first time a far-right party has entered a government either at the regional or national level in Spain since the country's transition to democracy.
+Until 2024, the cabinet comprised members of the PP and Vox, as well as a number of independents proposed by both parties, to become the first PP–Vox coalition government to be formed as well as the first time a far-right party had entered a government either at the regional or national level in Spain since the country's transition to democracy.
+On 11 July 2024, Vox leader Santiago Abascal forced the break up of all PP–Vox governments at the regional level over a national controversy regarding the distribution of unaccompanied migrant minors among the autonomous communities.

 Investiture

+Cabinet changes

+Mañueco's second government saw a number of cabinet changes during its tenure: